-Since the 1990’s, selection’s presence has also been confirmed among molecules through numerous experiments by Julius Rebek and his well-accepted process of “chemical selection."
-As the founder of the Scripps Research Institute in La Jolla, California, Rebek has thus shown survival of the fittest to be operative even in chemistry.
-As pointed out by the famous biologist Richard Dawkins, Rebek’s work has even proven that the stable molecular arrangements leading to life on Earth would have been naturally selected as well.
-Moreover, this is in perfect accord with the findings of Alexander Oparin in the 1920’s, the Miller-Urey experiment in the 50’s and all that has followed since.
+Julius Rebek: Since the 1990’s, selection’s presence has also been confirmed among molecules through numerous experiments by Julius Rebek and his well-accepted process of “chemical selection.”
+Rebek showed, at the Scripps Research Institute in La Jolla, California, that survival of the fittest is operative even in biochemistry.
+As pointed out by Dawkins, Rebek’s work has even proven that the stable molecular arrangements leading to life on Earth would have been naturally selected as well.
+Moreover, this is in perfect accord with the findings of Alexander Oparin in the 1920’s, the Miller-Urey experiment in the 50’s and much that has followed.

-In addition to these and other experiments, universal selection is also in agreement with biology’s 3-part algorithm.
-This refers to the three fundamental mechanisms responsible for both stability and evolution, which are reiteration, variation and selection.
-In then applying these mechanisms outside of biology, all natural phenomena ultimately being systems at their true foundations in physics, each reiterates its own cyclical behavior one generation at a time, much like life itself.
-Second, like living things and their many genes, systems also they vary through what Kelley calls recombination.
-He has also defined a vital process which he calls "system drift," which is the predecessor to genetic drift.
-Thirdly, however, only the most favorable ensembles are naturally selected to endure.
+In addition to these and other findings, universal selection is also in agreement with biology’s three-part algorithm.
+This refers to the fundamental mechanisms responsible for both stability and evolution.
+Again, these are iteration, variation and selection.
+In then applying these mechanisms to Nature at large, all natural phenomena ultimately being systems at their true foundations in physics, each iterates its own cyclical behavior one generation at a time much like life itself.
+Second, like living things and their many genes, systems also vary through what Kelley calls recombination and system drift.
+Third, however, only the most favorable ensembles are naturally selected to endure.